sharedstreets/curbwheel-digitizer/usage.md

 ### Shortcuts and caveats

 - The regulation and timespan sections each have an input.
-Depending on the current selection, it can promote inline data to a template, or rename a template.
+Depending on the current selection, it can promote inline data to a template, or rename the existing template.

 - Invoking a nonexistent template will automatically create it, prepopulated with the referrer's existing child data.
 This means we can create multiple similar templates by subscribing to one, immediately switching to a new template name, and tweaking it from there.

-- Batch-editing regulations by selecting multiple spans will overwrite what was there, **starting from scratch** (performance limits keep us from diff-ing every selection to accept granular edits).
-To make changes that are both *batched* and *granular*, use templates.

 - Templates exist **only in the digitizer**, to facilitate data entry.
 Imported surveys don't come with any, nor will the exported CurbLR preserve them.
 This means digitizers making heavy use of templates will export a verbose, highly repetitive CurbLR once it eliminates the references.